Enjoy the Full Experience

 Reason is a set of voluntary skills that can only become progressively mastered by punctuated focused work within individual human minds.
 And to integrate is to assemble valuable parts into a non-contradictory purposeful whole.
 The purpose of non-contradictory reason is to integrate observations of reality into non-contradictory knowledge; from knowledge, to integrate non-contradictory values and judgments; and from those, to integrate non-contradictory actions.

 Close evaluations of knowledge, values, judgments, and actions will disclose that, to the degrees well-integrated, they are ultimately employed within pursuits of happiness.
-Moreover, it is from these inescapable facts of everyday life of life that the fabric of each individual’s life becomes composed.
+Moreover, it is from these inescapable facts of everyday life that the fabric of each individual’s life becomes composed.

 Section 4: Contradictions, Consequences, and Remediation